 The non-revolving term facility loan bears interest at a floating rate and thus, the carrying value approximates fair value.
 However, the Corporation entered an interest rate swap transaction, derivative instrument, the effect of which is to fix the interest rate on the non-revolving term loan at 2.54%.
-The potential savings to the Corporation of the interest rate swaps, representing estimated fair value as presented on the balance sheet, was \$1,794 (2022 - \$2,678) which was in the favour of the Corporation.
-The Corporation entered into the interest rate swap transaction to fix the interest rate over the long-term and intends to hold this to maturity at which time there should be no replacement cost.
+The potential savings to the Corporation of the interest rate swaps, representing estimated fair value as presented on the balance sheet, was \$1,394 (2023 - \$1,794) which was in the favour of the Corporation.
+The Corporation entered into the interest rate swap transaction to fix the interest rate over the long-term.
+Subsequent to year end, the Corporation terminated the swap, resulting in a favourable settlement of \$863 paid to the Corporation.

-25. Financial instruments and risk management (continued):
+24. Financial instruments and risk management (continued):